Etta Lemon: Anti-plume movements

-The Fur, Fin and Feather Folk society merged in 1891 with the Society for the Protection of Birds (SPB), also founded in 1889 by philanthropist Emily Williamson at Didsbury, Manchester.
-The SPB was also all-female, and had similar objectives and the same subscription rate.
-The amalgamation was brokered by the Royal Society for the Prevention of Cruelty to Animals (RSPCA) which did not itself wish to take up the plumage cause; as a moderate mainstream organisation, it was politic for it to keep some distance from what was seen as an extremist movement.
-Although the new organisation adopted the SPB title, in practice the London group provided most of its administration.
-The constitution for the newly merged society was written by Frank Lemon, who also served as its legal advisor.
-Etta married Lemon in 1892, and as Mrs Lemon she became the first honorary secretary, a post she kept until 1904.
+In 1891 the Society for the Protection of Birds (SPB), founded in 1889 by philanthropist Emily Williamson at Didsbury, Manchester moved south to London.
+The move was brokered by the Royal Society for the Prevention of Cruelty to Animals (RSPCA) which did not itself wish to take up the plumage cause; as a moderate mainstream organisation, it was politic for it to keep some distance from what was seen as an extremist movement.
+Although the organisation continued with the SPB title, in practice the London group provided all of its administration.
+The constitution for the society was written by Frank Lemon, who also served as its legal advisor.
+Etta married Lemon in 1892, and as Mrs Lemon she became the second honorary secretary succeeding Hannah Poland, a post she kept until 1904.
 In 1898 she was elected a Fellow of the Zoological Society of London.

 The SPB had its own office in London by 1897, and sent more than 16,000 letters and 50,000 leaflets; it had 20,000 members by the following year.
 Although the organisation was founded as all-female, the nature writer William Henry Hudson was associated with Smith and Phillips from the start, and generous donations came from ornithologists including Professor Alfred Newton, who gave one guinea, Lord Lilford, president of the British Ornithologists' Union, and J. A. Harvie-Brown, who both donated £10.
 (Note: At 2021 rates, £10 is equivalent to about £4,500, and a guinea nearly £500.)
 Prominent men were also enlisted as speakers or supporters.
 These included Brooke Foss Westcott, Bishop of Durham, the politician Sir Edward Grey and the soldier Lord Wolseley.

 Two earlier campaigning organisations founded in 1885, the Selborne League and the Plumage League, had amalgamated in the following year as the Selborne Society, but were soon outstripped by the SPB because of the latter organisation's extensive network of local branches and its single-issue focus.